OPGman's Contributing Guidelines

 Issues

 - Make your report as detailed as possible.
-Include both a description of the issue and, if possible, a list of steps to reproduce the issue.
+Include both a description of the issue and, if possible, a list of steps to reproduce it.

 - Your report should be written in coherent English.

-- I will also accept non-issues such as feature requests or questions as long as they are directly related to the project.
+- I will also accept non-issues such as feature requests or questions as long as they are relevant to the repo.

 Pull Requests

-- Keep your pull requests lightweight and directed towards a single change.
+- Keep your pull requests simple and directed towards a single change.
 If you want to change or add multiple unrelated things, make separate pull requests for each of them.

-- Any large changes you plan on making should be discussed with me ahead of time, to make sure it's something I'll accept and also not something I'm already working on.
+- Any large changes you plan on making should be discussed with me ahead of time, to make sure it's something I'll accept and also not something that's already being working on.

 - Use conventional programming methods.
 Try to avoid doing unusual things that might leave me or others confused, and add comments next to or above any code that might be confusing.

-- Try to keep your formatting consistent with what's already written.
-I won't deny a PR for this alone unless it's extremely messy, but I still prefer to keep things consistent for the sake of readability.
+- Try to keep your formatting consistent with what's already written for the sake of readability.

 - Optimize your code as much as possible, but prioritize readability over micro-optimizations.